Cease trade and freeze orders

 Once issued, a CTO prohibits or limits trading in securities.
 CTOs may be issued for a variety of durations.
 Temporary CTOs are those with an expiry date, whereas permanent CTOs remain in effect indefinitely until revoked by the OSC.

-The Canadian Securities Administrators (CSA) maintains an online CTO database of individuals and companies that are, or previously were, the subject of a CTO.
+The Canadian Securities Administrators use SEDAR+ to provide information on individuals and companies that are, or previously were, the subject of a CTO.“

 Freeze orders

-• direct a person or company to retain any funds, securities or property in its possession, control or safekeeping until the Commission revokes the order, consents to the release or the Superior Court of Justice orders otherwise
+- direct a person or company to retain any funds, securities or property in its possession, control or safekeeping until the OSC revokes the order, consents to the release or the Superior Court of Justice orders otherwise

 A freeze direction that names a bank or financial institution will apply only to the branch(es) identified in the direction.